myspaghetti/macos-virtualbox/README.md

 Tested on `bash` and `zsh` on [Cygwin](https://cygwin.com/install.html).
 Works on macOS, CentOS 7, and Windows.
 Should work on most modern Linux distros.

 macOS Catalina (10.15), Mojave (10.14), and High Sierra (10.13) currently supported.
-The virtual machine may be upgraded to Big Sur 11.1 through Software Update.
+The virtual machine may be upgraded to the latest Big Sur (11) version through Software Update.

 ## Documentation